Questions and answers

-We trim to get enough separation between trees and power lines to maintain safe and reliable electric service.
-Getting adequate separation lengthens time between trimming, which keeps energy costs lower.
+We trim to get separation between trees and power lines for safe and reliable electric service.
+Adequate separation lengthens time between trimming, which keeps energy costs lower.

 Look closely at your trees — there is a very good chance that your trees were trimmed.
 The pruning technique is very selective, and you may not be able to see it from a distance — or even from right under the tree.

-We recommend that these branches be removed from your tree.
-Please call us at 800-242-9137, and we will determine if we need to temporarily remove the service wire while you trim your tree.
+We recommend removal of the branches.
+Call 800-242-9137, and we will determine if we need to temporarily remove the service wire while you remove branches.

 Probably not.
 Removal is rare and used only for trees that grow too fast to keep separation from primary lines.
 Typically, we only need to trim enough to maintain separation around the primary wires.

 Can you trim a neighbor’s tree that might damage property or cause an outage?

 Not without your neighbor’s approval.
 Please ask your neighbor to contact us, and we will determine the best course of action.

 Why do you send a forester to evaluate before sending a crew to trim?

 We assess each situation first and discuss options.
 If we find that we need to perform some work, we schedule a crew with the right equipment for the job.